 The i9 9900k CPU may have been superseded by Intel’s batch of 10th-gen i9 processors released midway through 2020, but it still holds a worthy spot in a decked PC build.
 If you’ve got hands on one, or plan to take the plunge, and are on the hunt for some advice on a cooler with the chops to handle the processor, then you’ve come to the right place.

-Buying the right CPU cooler is arguably one of the most crucial decisions you’ll make when piecing together a new build, notably if you have an eye on pushing the i9 9900k with some overclocking.
+Buying the right CPU cooler is arguably one of the most crucial decisions you’ll make when piecing together a new build.
+Especially if you have an eye on pushing the i9 9900k with some overclocking as it is one of the best Gaming CPUs on the market.
 A bad cooler can limit the CPU from reaching its full potential, produce unwanted noise levels, and even cause throttling in some instances.
 As such, choosing a cooler capable of dissipating the heat produced by i9 9900k under any load is of utmost importance.

 A saturated market means an impressive, if a little disheartening, spread of CPU coolers available.
 Wading through them to settle on a winner can test even the most patient among us.
 We aim to take the hard work out of the equation and get you up and running with a cooler you won’t regret spending your hard-earned cash on.
 Without any further ado, let’s dive in.

 Products at a Glance

 Our selection process centered on assessing everything the market has to offer – the good, the bad, and the ugly – to find the very best i9 9900k cooler that money can buy.
 How did we go about choosing among a sea of options?